-We are a group of Kiwis who have lived and worked in Central Asia, or been fully involved with helping others go and unveil God’s glory there.
+We are People International New Zealand.
+A group of Kiwis who have lived and worked in Central Asia, or been fully involved with helping others go and unveil God’s glory there.

-Central Asia is home to around 2,500 people who have come to appreciate that the Lord Jesus is Lord and Saviour.
-Yet half a billion more people live in that vast, dry region.
-It is one of the great unreached places of the world.
-We work in teams to unveil His glory to those people by gently and clearly explaining Jesus Christ is Lord, helping believers form into functioning, encouraging churches, and training leaders to multiply.
+People International New Zealand sends volunteers to work in teams to unveil His glory to those people by gently and clearly explaining Jesus Christ is Lord, helping believers form into functioning, encouraging churches, and training leaders to multiply.

 In the midst of political change, great uncertainty and moral darkness the people of Central Asia need to experience the only true hope and joy found in Jesus who is the Light of the World.

 We can help as you prepare to go and we have experienced people on the ground who will support you when you are there.

-Join a team of native English speakers and be the friendly, foreign experts running a short conversational English programme for enthusiastic Kazakh university.
+For example, join a team of native English speakers and be the friendly, foreign experts running a short conversational English programme for enthusiastic Kazakh university.

 This is ancient Central Asia … and it’s BURSTING with modern opportunities

 From earliest times Central Asia has been the scene of invasions, struggles for empire, inter-tribal warfare and international commerce.
 Home for Turkic tribes, the vast region was once part of the Persian Empire.